AdobeDocs/commerce-php/src/pages/developer/components/message-queues/configuration.md

 ---
-group: php-developer-guide
-title: Configure message queues
+title: Configure Message Queues | Commerce PHP Extensions
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Add message queue functionality to Adobe Commerce and Magento Open Source extensions.
 ---

+# Configure message queues

-The message queue topology is a Magento Open Source feature.
-It can be included as part of Magento Open Source installation, or you can add it to existing modules.
+The message queue topology is an Adobe Commerce and Magento Open Source feature.
+You can also add it to existing modules.

-### Overview

 Configuring the message queue topology involves creating and modifying the following configuration files in the `<module>/etc` directory: